BetaHydri/side-channel-vulnerabilities-check/README.md

 ✗ Not Set  - Registry value not configured (using defaults)

 [>>] CATEGORY DESCRIPTIONS
-[SW] SOFTWARE MITIGATIONS: OS-level protections against CPU vulnerabilities [SF] SECURITY FEATURES: Advanced Windows security technologies [HW] HARDWARE PREREQUISITES: Required hardware security capabilities
+🛡   SOFTWARE MITIGATIONS: OS-level protections against CPU vulnerabilities 🔒 SECURITY FEATURES: Advanced Windows security technologies 🔧 HARDWARE PREREQUISITES: Required hardware security capabilities

+ℹ KERNEL RUNTIME STATE - WHICH TO TRUST?
+  ⭐ ALWAYS TRUST: Kernel Runtime (shows actual protection status) Registry Status: What you configured (may not be active yet) Kernel Runtime: What's ACTUALLY running in the kernel (authoritative)

+  Runtime Status Meanings:
+  ✓ Active - Protection is running (you are protected) ✗ Inactive - Protection is NOT running (you are vulnerable) ⚠ Pending - Registry says 'Enabled' but kernel is NOT active (check compatibility) ⚠ Active - Registry says 'Not Set' but kernel IS active (Windows default/policy) ✓ Immune - CPU has hardware immunity (no software mitigation needed) ✓ Retpoline - Software mitigation is active

 === SECURITY CONFIGURATION SUMMARY ===